UKCloud/documentation/articles/vmware/vmw-how-install-openvpn.md

 8. On the *Configure Resources* page, select your desired storage policy and then click **Next**.

-9. ON the *Configure Networking* page, provide a name for the VM.
+9. On the *Configure Networking* page, provide a name for the VM.

 10. Select the **Switch to the advanced networking workflow** check box.